 Making a movie is a minor miracle, and we pulled it off — shooting SAG and WGA ultra low budget, with no completion bond.
 Which meant we were shooting without a net.
 I am grateful to the entire crew (check them out on IMDB) for working as hard and creatively as they did.
 The gods willing, the film will be in a theater somewhere on this planet in 2013.

-If you’re interested, just hit the link on this site for literary agents, Jane Dystel and Miriam Goderich, and make them an offer.
 The DVD of the film version of my first novel, “The Deal” (Random House, 1991), is available in the usual places: Amazon, Blockbuster and Netflicks — as is the Audio CD of “The Deal,” read by the film’s star, William H. Macy.
 Speaking of DVDs, Netflix is now listing the first season of “Beggars And Choosers” — the show I created in 1999, which ran for two years on Showtime — on their inventory.
 However, they indicate that it is not yet ready for release.
 Whatever this means, it is a positive step in the long battle to get this show out on DVD.
 Check in periodically and see if it’s ready to be shipped.
 You’ll enjoy them.
 Forty-four hours of satire on the television business, inspired by the late Brandon Tartikoff.

 OTHER NEWS: As has been reported here earlier, “The Dreyfus Affair” is no longer under option and is available.
 A new script was written, and we are looking to put together the right package.
 Anyone with a few million in their pocket, please contact Ken Gross.